 Your body is a canvas, so why not take that to the next level with a rose sleeve tattoo?
 This concept isn’t for the faint of heart, but it certainly looks impressive when complete.
 Engulf your arm with a sea of flowers, twist vines around your wrist and watch as the compliments fly in.
 With a design this spectacular, you’ll want to wear a singlet every day so that you can show it off!

-Half Sleeve Tattoo
+31. Rose Half Sleeve Tattoo

 Grow a garden on your body with a half-sleeve tattoo.
 With wild roses painted on your skin, you’re sure to confuse anyone for an ethereal fairy.
-Choose from something colourful or in bold black ink.
+Choose from something colorful or in bold black ink.
 This stylish and sleek ink is in a spot that may be hard to hide, but it’s definitely worth showing off!

 Showcase your love for roses with an ample chest tattoo.
 It’s a great location if you’re not afraid to show off some skin, and with so much real estate in the area, you can do pretty much anything you like!
 Opt for something small and subtle to accentuate your collarbones, or add some drama by taking advantage of the whole space.